Following is the case brief for Miranda v. Arizona, United States Supreme Court, (1966)

 A suspect must also be informed that they have a right for counsel to be present.
 Indigent individuals should receive the same right and will be provided counsel if they cannot afford private representation.
 Denial of this right also constitutes a violation of the Fifth Amendment, as such presence can prevent improperly coercive police tactics.
 When a suspect asserts his Fifth Amendment right to an attorney or right to remain silent, the police must cease questioning.

 Such a holding frustrates the job of law enforcement.
 The Court’s definition of “voluntariness” is inconsistent with precedent.
 The constitution does not prohibit intrusion by the government when probable cause or a warrant is present.

 The conclusion that spontaneous statements are admissible, while those responsive to police questioning are coercive, conflicts with common sense.
 No evidence supports that all confessions made during an in-custody interrogation are coerced.
 If such evidence did exist, nothing supports the conclusion that having counsel present will yield in a less coercive interrogation.

-This is the landmark case from which we get our “Miranda” warnings.
+Miranda v.
+Arizona is the landmark case from which we get our “Miranda” warnings.
 These warnings serve as a safeguard to protect individual rights, specifically once taken into custody.